As is life there's two games at play.

-Build an empire of money.
+Build an empire of material wealth.

 Or turn to the beast and slay.